htrajan/ht-drawsteel/Classes Single Page/Elementalist.md

 A blazing, beautifully organized inferno.

 **Effect:** You can place this wall in occupied squares.
 The wall lasts until the start of your next turn.
 Creatures can enter and pass through this wall.
-When an enemy enters the wall for the first time on a turn or starts their turn there, they take `(SURGE)(SURGE)` fire damage.
+When an enemy enters the wall for the first time on a turn or starts their turn there, they take `⚡⚡` fire damage.

 **Persistent 1:** The effect lasts until the start of your next turn, and you can add a number of squares to the wall equal to your Reason score.